WeblateOrg/weblate/docs/admin/upgrade.rst

 .. versionchanged:: 4.4.1

    * :ref:`mono_gettext` now uses both ``msgid`` and ``msgctxt`` when present.
 This will change identification of translation strings in such files breaking links to Weblate extended data such as screenshots or review states.
-Please make sure you commit pending changes in such files prior upgrading and it is recommended to force loading of affected component using :djadmin:`loadpo`.
+Please make sure you commit pending changes in such files prior upgrading and it is recommended to force loading of affected component using :wladmin:`loadpo`.
    * Increased minimal required version of translate-toolkit to address several file format issues.

 .. seealso:: :ref:`generic-upgrade-instructions`